project-oak/oak/docs/programming-oak.md

 ## Running an Oak Application

-In order to run the Oak Application, each of the Nodes that comprise the Application must first be compiled into one or more WebAssembly modules, and these compiled WebAssembly modules are then assembled into an overall Application Configuration File.
+In order to run the Oak Application, each of the WebAssembly Nodes that comprise the Application must first be compiled into one or more WebAssembly modules, and these compiled WebAssembly modules are then assembled into an overall Application Configuration File.

-The Application Configuration also includes the port that the Oak Server should use for its gRPC service to appear on; the resulting (host:port) service endpoint is connected to by any clients of the Application.

 Each of these steps is described in the following sections.